 '''

-name: Ecoli_core_model
+name: Ecoli core model

 biomass: Biomass_Ecoli_core_w_GAM

 default_flux_limit: 1000.0

+compartments:

+- id: c

+adjacent_to: e

+name: Cytoplasm

+- id: e

+adjacent_to: c

+name: Extracellular

 compounds:

 include: compounds.yaml

 reactions:

-include: reactions.yaml
+- include: reactions.yaml

-media:
+exchange:

-include: medium.yaml
+include: exchange.yaml

 limits:

-include: limits.yaml
+- include: limits.yaml

 '''

-The model.yaml file defines the basic components of a metabolic model, including the model name (Ecoli\core\model), the biomass function (Biomass\Ecoli\core\w\GAM), the compound files (compounds.yaml), the reaction files (reactions.yaml), the flux boundaries (limits.yaml), and the medium conditions (medium.yaml).
+The model.yaml file defines the basic components of a metabolic model, including the model name $(Ecoli_core_model)$, the biomass function $(Biomass_Ecoli_core_w_GAM)$, the compound files (compounds. yaml), the reaction files (reactions.yaml), the flux boundaries (limits.yaml), and the exchange conditions (exchange.yaml).
 The additional files are defined using include functions.
-This organization allows you to easily change aspects of the model like the exchange reactions by simply referencing a different media file in the central model.yaml definition.
+This organization allows you to easily change aspects of the model like the exchange reactions by simply referencing a different exchange file in the central model.yaml definition.
+In addition to the information on the other components of the model there will also be details on the compartment information for the model.
+This will provide an overview of how compartments are related to each other and what their abbreviations and names are.
+For this small model there is only an e and a c compartment representing the cytoplasm and extracellular space but more complex cells with multiple compartments can also be represented.

 This format can also be used to include multiple files in the list of reactions and compounds.
 This feature can be useful, for example, if you want to name different reaction files based on the subsystem designations or cellular compartments, or if you want to separate the temporary reactions that are used to fill reaction gaps from the main model.
 An example of how you could designate multiple reaction files is found below.
-This file can be found in the additional files folder in the file complex model.yaml.
+This file can be found in the additional files folder in the file complex_model.yaml.

 '''

 name: Ecoli_core_model

 biomass: Biomass_Ecoli_core_w_GAM

 default_flux_limit: 1000.0

+compartments:

+- id: c

+adjacent_to: e

+name: Cytoplasm

+- id: e

+adjacent_to: c

+name: Extracellular

 model:

-include: core_model_definition.tsv
+- include: core_model_definition.tsv

-'''

-'''

 compounds:

 - include: compounds.yaml

 reactions:

 - include: reactions/cytoplasm.yaml

 - include: reactions/periplasm.yaml

 - include: reactions/transporters.yaml

 - include: reactions/extracellular.yaml

-media:
+exchange:

-- include: medium.yaml
+- include: exchange.yaml

 limits:

 - include: limits.yaml

 '''

-As can be see here the modeler chose to distribute their reaction database files into different files representing various cellular compartments and roles.
+As can be seen here the modeler chose to distribute their reaction database files into different files representing various cellular compartments and roles.
 This organization can be customized to suit your preferred workflow.